kubevirt/kubevirt.github.io/_posts/2019-02-22-federated-kubevirt.markdown

 kubefed2 enable ClusterRoleBinding
 kubefed2 enable CustomResourceDefinition
 ```

 And [federated kubevirt](/assets/2019-02-22-federated-kubevirt/federated_kubevirt-operator.yaml) itself, with placements so that it gets deployed at both sites.

 ```
 kubectl create -f federated_kubevirt-operator.yaml
 ```

-This gets kubevirt operator deployed at both sites, which creates the Custom Resource definition *KubeVirt*.
+This gets KubeVirt operator deployed at both sites, which creates the Custom Resource definition _KubeVirt_.
 We then deploy kubevirt by federating this CRD and creates [an instance of it](/assets/2019-02-22-federated-kubevirt/federated_kubevirt-cr.yaml).

 ```
 kubefed2 enable kubevirts